 Overview

 Solo and small group private practice settings where therapists manage their own documentation, billing, and compliance.
 Emphasis on insurance reimbursement and audit readiness.
-When using the DAP Notes format in private practice settings, documentation requirements may differ from other environments.
+When using the DAP Notes format in private practice settings, documentation requirements and best practices differ from other environments based on specific operational, compliance, and billing needs.

 How to Document DAP Notes for Private Practice